kurkale6ka/help/games/mortal_kombat_2.md

 the password: B4MT-BE76.
 Start the game,then switch to Controller two.
 Choose your character, and when you go into battle you will be Smoke.

-## Shao Kahn
+## Debug Code
-At the Options menu, press `A, B, C, C, C, B, B, A, A, A, A` When Shao Kahn appears, quickly press B to go to the final stage.
+Go to the START/OPTIONS screen and select the option menu.
+Put the cursor on "Done!!" and press code `Left, Down, Left, Right, Down, Right, Left, Left, Right, Right`

 ## Test Mode
 Go to the options menu and move down to done, then press:
 `Left, Down, Left, Right, Down, Right, Left, Left, Right, Right`

-## Debug Code
-Go to the START/OPTIONS screen and select the option menu.
-Put the cursor on "Done!!" and press code `Left, Down, Left, Right, Down, Right, Left, Left, Right, Right`

 ## Acid Bath
 When the screen says "Finish Him!",